Helyos96/Redle/README.md

 Handshaking and setting up the crypto stuff with the game client.

+## No downloads

+We do not offer prebuilt binaries.

 ## Building

-Note that Redle currently uses Windows APIs so it can only compile on that.
-Porting it to multiplatform is on the TODO list.
+So far compilation has only been tested on Windows, although the code should be multiplatform.

-Redle uses `[meson](https://mesonbuild.com/Quick-guide.html)` as the meta-build system.
+Redle uses [`meson`](https://mesonbuild.com/Quick-guide.html) as the meta-build system.

 You can generate `ninja` build files with it, or VSTUDIO solution files.